 - Honor families that have grown through adoption.

 - Recognize the hundreds of thousands of children waiting for permanent families.

-- Spread awareness.
+- Spread awareness of adoption.

 - Advocate for the wellbeing and future of children in foster care.